Entscheider/RSlic/Readme.md

 target_link_libraries(myproj ${RSLIC_LIB})
 ```

-By the way: Your project will (and have to) use C++11 now.
+By doing this, your project will (and have to) use C++11.

 ## Including the files
-If you would like to use Superpixel the simplest way would be to import RSlic/RSlic2H.h:
+If you like to use Superpixel, the simplest way would be to import RSlic/RSlic2H.h:

 ```cpp
 #include <RSlic/RSlic2H.h>